 Graham is a member of the highways and health and safety regulation committees.

-The audit committee includes an independent member that must be a qualified accountant.
+The Audit and Risk Committee includes an independent member who must be a qualified accountant.

 Non-executive board members' and independent committee member's pay

-- The chair is contracted to work three days a week and is paid £120,000 per annum.
+- The chair is contracted to work two days a week and is paid £80,000 per annum.